Western and Central Africa

 Dr. Benedict Okey Oramah, President and Chairman of the Board, African Export-Import Bank

 Dr. Benedict Okey Oramah assumed his current position in September 2015, after having joined the bank in 1994 as Chief Analyst.

 Prior to joining Afreximbank, he was an Assistant Research Manager at the Nigerian Export Import Bank from 1992.
 Dr. Oramah serves as Chairperson of the Africa Chapter of the International Factors Group, board member of the Editorial Boards of Trade and Forfaiting Review, and member of the Journal of African Trade and the Consultative Board on World Cocoa Economy of the International Cocoa Organization.
 Dr. Oramah holds M.Sc. and Ph.D. degrees in agricultural economics from Obafemi Awolowo University, Nigeria.
 He is the author of "Foundations of Structured Trade Finance".

 Eng.
-Hani Salem Sonbol, CEO, International Islamic Trade Finance Corporation
+Hani Salem Sonbol, Chief Executive Officer, International Islamic Trade Finance Corporation

 His career in development banking started three decades ago, where he served in many technical and leading positions across the Islamic Development Bank Group (IDBG).
 He previously served as Director of the IDBG President's Office, Director of IDBG Regional Office Morocco, Director Trade Finance and Promotion Department, Deputy CEO ITFC, and Acting CEO at the Islamic Corporation for the Insurance of Investment and Export Credit.

 Mr. Ashish J. Thakkar, Chief Executive Officer, Mara Phones